-Catherine is an employed barrister and Associate in the employment team.
+Catherine is an employed barrister and Associate in the employment law team.
 Prior to joining Weightmans in April 2022, Catherine practised employment and discrimination law at the independent Bar after successfully gaining tenancy at a top tier employment chambers in October 2019.

 Catherine is experienced advising employers and employees on the full spectrum of employment disputes, with particular emphasis on discrimination, whistleblowing, equal pay, dismissals, worker status and restrictive covenants.